 Recommended reading and watching

-Operation Anthropoid is a lot more complex than what I’ve talked about here (ya know, the stuff you already knew when you got here?) and is definitely worth learning more about.
+Operation Anthropoid is a lot more complex than what I’ve summed up here and is definitely worth learning more about.
 To learn more about Operation Anthropoid, check out these books and movies:

 Anthropoid (2016)